Join the Network

 Aside: Acquiring a Wallet

 To register an identity, Kinode must send an Ethereum transaction, which requires ETH and a cryptocurrency wallet.
 While many wallets will work, the examples below use Metamask.
-Install Metamask here.
+Install Metamask here if you don't already have it.

 Connecting the Wallet